gajus/eslint-plugin-jsdoc/.README/rules/require-jsdoc.md

   - `FunctionExpression`
   - `MethodDefinition`

-- `contexts` - Set this to an array of strings representing the additional AST contexts where you wish the rule to be applied (e.g., `Property` for properties).
+- `contexts` - Set this to an array of strings or objects representing the additional AST contexts where you wish the rule to be applied (e.g., `Property` for properties).
+If specified as an object, it should have a `context` property and can have an `inlineCommentBlock` property which, if set to `true`, will add an inline `/** */` instead of the regular, multi-line, indented jsdoc block which will otherwise be added.
 Defaults to an empty array.

 - `exemptEmptyFunctions` (default: false) - When `true`, the rule will not report missing jsdoc blocks above functions/methods with no parameters or return values